 Campfires and candlelight provide illumination for this magical evening walking tour of Fort Nisqually Living History Museum.

-Guests may eavesdrop as more than a hundred historical interpreters bring to life the men and women of the Hudson’s Bay Company.
-The people from the past won’t be aware of their 21st century visitors.
+Guests eavesdrop as more than a hundred historical interpreters bring to life the men, women, and children of the Hudson’s Bay Company.

-This year, guests will arrive during October of 1855.
-Many of the Fort’s residents will celebrating the promotion of Dr. Tolmie to chief factor, and visitor’s will encounter gentlemen and their wives, American settler families, experienced trappers, Scottish and French-Canadian laborers and their families, young people at a dance, blacksmiths working at the forge, clerks in the sale shop, and cooks in the kitchen.
+This year, guests will arrive during October of 1859.
+News of the Pig War, taking place on the San Juan Islands, circulates through the Fort while Dr. Tolmie and his family are preparing to leave Fort Nisqually for Vancouver Island.
+Visitor’s will encounter gentlemen and their wives, American settler families, experienced trappers, Scottish and French-Canadian laborers, young people at a dance, blacksmiths working at the forge, clerks in the sale shop, and cooks in the kitchen.